wilkerwma/admission-test/README.md

  So that **I can easily create and manage tasks**

  ##### Acceptance Criteria
- 1. - [ ]  While the email is not verified, a message will be displayed orienting the user on how to verify the email.
+ 1. - [ ] While the email is not verified, a message will be displayed informing the user on how to verify the email.
  1. - [ ] The default board will have three lanes: To Do, In Progress, Done.
  1. - [ ] The Task Board will contain all tasks from all users.
  1. - [ ] The user will be able to drag and drop tasks from one lane to another.
- 1. - [ ] The Task Board must be synchronized among all the user in the system in **real time** without having to refresh the page.
+ 1. - [ ] The Task Board must be synchronized among all the users in the system in **real time** without having to refresh the page.
  ----

  #### [6] Task Management